beeware/Python-Apple-support/README.md

 - watchOS 4.0 or later, on:
   - Apple Watch (4th gen or later)

+- visionOS 2.0 or later, on:
+  - Apple Vision Pro

 ## Quickstart

 The easist way to use these packages is by creating a project with